mariomac/goblog/etc/macias.info/entries/about.md

 Acquired skills:

 - Basics of teaching
-- How to transmit "physical" skills and enforce proprioception of children and adults
+- How to transmit physical skills and enforce proprioception of children and adults

 ## Education